fungiboletus/vezor_vs_speedgoat/README.md

 It's an easy win for the Vezor, the Speedgoat 6 isn't a very comfortable shoe.
 It's less comfortable than the Speedgoat 5 and many people complained.
 I have hopes that the Speedgoat 7 will be more comfortable once it's released next year.
 However, the Speedgoat 6 gives a good feeling of the ground, which is something that I like.

 But the Vezor is both comfortable and with a good feeling of the ground.
 I was surprised about the level of comfort in dry river beds for example.
 And it's also comfortable on asphalt.

+In terms of fit, both are fine but not perfectly adapted to my feet.
+The Hoka is size 41 1/3 and the Rossignol is size 42.
+I had to go a bit up in size with the Rossignol to fit my toes, but the Hoka is a bit tight while the size above is just a bit too big.
+I need more money to have custom shoes moulded to my feet.

 ## Grip: The Speedgoat 6 Wins